intellectual-property-office/Automation/README.md

-# IPO Frontend Installer
+# IPO frontend compiler

-This is a batch script that will install all IPO frontend styles.
+This is a batch script that will download all IPO frontend styles ready for use in your project.

 It includes:
 - <a href="https://github.com/alphagov/govuk_elements">GOV.UK elements</a>